Updated on June 8th, 2022 — the complete Marine Corps Boot Camp schedule for 2023.

-If recruits are training at San Diego, they will take buses to Camp Pendleton for Weapons and Field Training Battalion.
+If recruits are training at San Diego, they will take buses to Camp Pendleton to Weapons and Field Training Battalion.
 Up next?
 Firing the M16 rifle.

 Marine Corps Boot Camp Phase Three

-Phase three of Marine Boot Camp slows down a bit during grass week, but there are longer marches, heavier packs, and at the end of phase three, the Crucible—a 54 hour event designed to test a recruit’s physical and mental stamina.
+Phase three of the Marine Boot Camp schedule sees things slow down a bit during grass week, but there are longer marches, heavier packs, and at the end of phase three, the Crucible—a 54-hour event designed to test a recruit’s physical and mental stamina.

 It’s grass week.
 Morning PT continues to grow in intensity, but recruits will now find their Drill Instructors backing off so they can focus on learning the foundations of marksmanship.

-Grass week is an entire week spent learning about the basic rifle positions, how bullets work, and spending a lot of time “snapping-in.”
+Grass week is an entire week spent learning about the basic rifle positions, and how bullets work and spending a lot of time “snapping in.”
 This is basically holding the shooting positions and practicing trigger pulls without any ammunition.

 The hikes, or “humps” as Marines know them, will be tougher here.
 At the end of the week is an 8km hike, and the packs get even heavier.

-Morning physical training continues, and recruits take to the rifle range for live fire of the M16 rifle.
-There are three days of live fire, and two days of qualification.
+Marines qualify at the longest distance of any U.S. service member and truly live up to the term “every Marine a rifleman.”
+Morning physical training continues, then recruits take to the rifle range for live-fire of the M16 rifle.
+There are three days of live fire and two days of qualification.

-The new rifle qualification will begin from the 500 yard line and move closer (like you would encounter the enemy).
-Instead of pulling targets down and scoring each shot, recruits will take all their 500 yard shots (10 of them) at once, then be scored.
+Instead of pulling targets down and scoring each shot, recruits will take all their 500-yard shots (10 of them) at once, then be scored.

 At the barricade, you’ll be able to use whatever firing position you feel is the most stable.

-On Saturday, recruits will see their longest hike at 13 km.
+On Saturday, you will take your longest hike yet at 13 km — that’s 8 miles.